Overview

 Step 4: Add Bot to Channels

-The connector can only index channels where the bot is a member.
-To add the bot:- Open the channel you want to index in Slack
+During sync, the bot automatically joins all public channels.
+For private channels, you must manually add the bot:- Open the private channel you want to index in Slack

 - Click the channel name to open details